-I reached out to a few of my travel blogging friends who have been to the Bahamas and asked them to share what they love most.
-The goal of this article is to share why the Bahamas should be in your future travel plans and how you can help after Hurricane Dorian.
+I reached out to a few of my travel blogging friends who have been to the Bahamas and asked them to share what they love most about this tropical vacation location.

 12 Reasons to Love the Bahamas